Tulsi - Holy Basil

 Rama Tulsi (Ocimum Sanctum)

-The Queen of herbs is one of the most worshiped aromatic herbs that is found at almost every house in India.
-It has the best tolerance to extreme weather but requires more water than the other varieties.
+The Queen of herbs is one of the most revered aromatic herbs found in almost every household in India.
+It has the best tolerance to extreme weather, but requires more water than the other varieties.

 Krishna Tulsi (Ocimum Tenuiflorum)

-The plant has purple fringed leaves and purple stems with pungent and strong test of leaves, it has more medicinal properties than the other species.
+The plant has purple-fringed leaves and purple stems, with a strong, pungent taste; it has more medicinal properties than the other species.

 Amrita Tulsi (Ocimum Tenuiflorum)

-The plant is less commonly grown perennial, aromatic and sacred species of Holy basil in India.
+The plant is a less commonly grown, perennial, aromatic, and sacred species of Holy basil in India.

 Vana Tulsi (Ocimum Gratissum)

-It is woody type with aromatic and sacred species of Holy basil in India.
+It is a woody type with aromatic and sacred species of Holy basil in India.

 Types of Basil